Frumph/comic-easel/readme.txt

 * option to make the random button stay within the same chapter/story
 * cleaned up the navigation.php file, removed the 'syndication' part since it's not supposed to be there
 * removed unused code from the displaycomic.php file
+* redid displaycomic logic and added a whole bunch of error checking

 = 1.3.11 =